alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 		- **12/4/14**
 	- now try the best model from both methods of selection...**12/4/14, think im just going to go with the exhaustive method for paper**
 	- then model with just the top 3 otus... seems the best trade off point between BIC and adjR2... **12/4/14, gives 0.67 too, but the anova between the 5parameter model and 3 parameter model is significantly different, meaning that the 5 parameter model does improve prediction overall**
+-use random forest for delay data alone to see what features stand out
+	- how do these OTUs differ from the model built based on the original data set?
+		- **12/17/14 OTU11 has most influence, followed by 1, 5, 23, 21, 3, 6, 39 before dropping off in %IncMSE.
+I'm curious to see what inclusion of OTU11 (Ecoli) will have on the effect of the model.**